logo left

 • 2 tablespoons flour

-Cook the onions and carrots in the oil on medium heat until soft, about 10 minutes.
-Add the bacon and continue cooking and stirring for 10 minutes.
-Add the meat and cook until browned on all sides.
-Sprinkle meat with salt and pepper.
+3. Add the meat and cook, turning several times, until browned on all sides.
+Sprinkle the meat with salt and pepper.
 Add the herbs, the garlic and the red wine.
 Cover, turn down the heat, and let simmer for at least two hours.